-The SVATS MPO is made up of the Coordinating Committee and the Technical Committee.
-The Coordinating Committee is responsible for insuring the maintenance of planning eligibility for state and federal grants and the maintenance of both the Long Range (LRP) and current project lists (TIP).
+The SVATS MPO is made up of two committees, the Coordinating and the Technical.
+The Coordinating Committee is responsible for insuring the maintenance of planning eligibility for state and federal grants and the maintenance of both the Long Range Plan (LRP) and current project lists (TIP).
 The Coordinating Committee is made up of 21 voting members (including two (2) from PENN DOT), Farrell, Hermitage, Sharon, Clark, Grove City, West Middlesex, Wheatland, Sharpsville, Findley, Liberty, Pine, Shenango, South Pymatuning, Springfield, Wilmington, Wolf Creek, Greenville, Mercer County and the Mercer County Regional Council of Governments.